Hello and welcome!

 What Is the SCA?

-The SCA is an international not-for-profit educational organization dedicated to researching and re-creating the arts and skills of pre-17th-century Europe.
-Our society celebrates the best parts of the medieval world through the making and wearing of medieval clothes, cooking and eating medieval food, learning medieval skills such as archery and swordfighting, practicing various medieval arts such as blacksmithing, embroidery, and dance, and experiencing the medieval pageantry through tournaments and royal courts.
+The SCA is an international not-for-profit educational organization dedicated to researching and re-creating the arts and skills of the pre-17th-century world.
+Our society celebrates the best parts of the past through the construction of clothing, cooking, learning skills such as archery and sword fighting, practicing various arts such as blacksmithing, embroidery, and dance, and experiencing pageantry through tournaments and royal courts from cultures across the globe.
 There are over 30,000 paid members of the SCA, and the total number of participants worldwide is around 60,000 people.

 How Do I Get Started?